Sabra Health Care REIT, Inc. research snapshot

 Munger risk inversion

-The thesis fails if CMS reimbursement cuts weaken operator profitability, interest rates stay elevated and increase Sabra borrowing costs, occupancy in skilled nursing remains below pre-COVID levels, the dividend is cut (the GAAP payout ratio is 190%), or major tenants file for bankruptcy and leave properties vacant.
+The thesis fails if CMS reimbursement cuts weaken operator profitability, interest rates stay elevated and increase Sabra borrowing costs, occupancy in skilled nursing remains below pre-COVID levels, the dividend is cut (the GAAP payout ratio is near 190%), or major tenants file for bankruptcy and leave properties vacant.
+The July 2026 guidance raise reduces but does not remove this risk.

 Management